2025 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The 2025 penny marks a watershed moment in American numismatic history—potentially the final chapter in a story that began in 1793.

-The U.S. Mint responded by limiting 2025 production to a brief January run, creating an estimated mintage of only 250,000 business strikes—a fraction of typical annual production.
-Philadelphia and Denver mints struck limited quantities before shutting down cent production entirely.
-San Francisco continued only with proof strikes for collectors, maintaining the Shield reverse design introduced in 2010.
+The U.S. Mint responded to the 2025 order by limiting production to a brief January run, creating an estimated mintage of only about 250,000 business strikes—a tiny fraction of the roughly 3.8 billion pennies Philadelphia struck in 2024 alone and the approximately 3.6 billion Denver struck that same year.
+Philadelphia and Denver mints struck limited quantities before shutting down cent production entirely, while San Francisco continued only with proof strikes for collector sets.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)